Dempsey: Background

+According to historian C. Thomas Cairney, the O'Dempseys were one of the chiefly families of the Ui Failghe who in turn were a tribe from the Dumnonii or Laigin who were the third wave of Celts to settle in Ireland during the first century BC.

 Descent

 An Ó Diomasaigh genealogy records the following:

 Flann m.
 Máel Ruanaid m.
 Cellaich m.
 Máel Augra m.
 Conchobuir m. Áeda m.
 Tomaltajich m.
 Flaind m.
 Díumasaich m.
 Congaile m.
 Forannáin m.
 Congaile m.
 Máel h-Umai m.
 Cathail m.
 Bruidge m.
 Nath Í m.
 Rosa Failgi.

 The final person may be identical with Failge Berraide (fl.
 507–514), a king of the Uí Failghe and of Laigin descent.

-A new bloodline has been recently traced to when the Dempseys came to America.
-When the family known as the Dempseys got off the boat, they were asked their legal names by American officials, who would put them in the American records, making them a citizen, it was misspelled Dimsey, therefore creating the Dimsey bloodline.
-Another group of the family came on the boat, and was correctly identified as Dempsey, leading to the American Dempsey bloodline.
-Similarly, Dempcy dating back to the Revolutionary War, was also a misspelling of Dempsey.

 Dempseys in the annals

 The Irish annals list a number of members of the family: